CynaraCosta/NebulaWWDC2023/README.md

 # Clone this repositorie
 $ git clone https://github.com/CynaraCosta/NebulaWWDC2023.git
 ```
  Or just download the project and open it in xcode and select the "play" symbol or press "command + R" which will launch the project!
+ For better exeperience, use the iPad Pro (11-inch) (4th generation) simulator.